Redouane Berkane: Club career

-Redouane Berkane was born in Tazmalt, Béjaïa, Kabylia.
+Redouane Berkane is from the village of Rodha, in Tazmalt, Béjaïa, Kabylia.
 In July 2023, coming from Olympique Akbou in the Algerian Ligue 3, he signed a three-year professional contract, with JS Kabylie.
+He made his professional debut, in September 2023, under the direction of coach Youcef Bouzidi.
 He scored his first goal, in the Algerian Ligue 1, against USM Alger, in October 2023.
 In May 2024, with the JS Kabylie U21 team, he won the Algerian League Cup U21 2023–24, against the ES Sétif U21 team.
 He scored two goals in this final, one during the overtime and the other during the penalty shoot-out.
 He finished the 2023–24 season as the best goal scorer of the senior team of JS Kabylie, with eight goals.
 In November 2024, he extended his contract, with JS Kabylie, until the end of the 2027–28 season.
 For a second consecutive season, he finished the 2024–25 season as JS Kabylie's top scorer, with 10 goals and he also won the prize of the best Algerian Ligue 1 player of the month of April 2025.
 In August 2025, he left JS Kabylie.